Corporate collaboration

 Key Research Area: ICT and digitalisation

-Digital technologies like AI and 5G cut through the whole society, from education to medicine and economics.
+Digital technologies like Artificial Intelligence, Robotics and communications are cut through the whole society, from education to medicine and economics.

 Aalto X Reality Keynote PiP by Matti Ahlgren